Electric shock protection

 Today's homes run on 138% more appliances than they did 50 years ago.

-Every appliance leaks electricity.
-The more appliances, the more leakage, and the higher the risk of electric shock.
-But many switchboards lack protection devices (or have the wrong type), so dangerous leakage goes undetected, leaving you exposed to threats your switchboard can't see.
+Appliances leak electricity.
+More appliances mean more leakage, and higher risk of electric shock.
+Many switchboards lack protection devices (or have the wrong type), so leakage goes undetected, leaving you vulnerable to harm.

 Faulty appliances can shock you